StefanoGenettiUniTN/appa-chinquinaria/README.md

 * **Explainability:** Automated computation of SHAP values to quantify feature importance on specific time windows.
 * **LLM Reporting:** Generation of synthetic textual reports summarizing model insights using Large Language Models.

-### 4. Deep Forecasting (`deep_forecasting/`)
+### 4. Deep Forecasting (`DSIPTS/`)

-**Target: Hourly Dataset | Focus: High-Resolution Forecasting** This module contains the advanced Deep Learning architectures described in the project report.
+**Target: Hourly Dataset | Focus: High-Resolution Forecasting** This component leverages the **DSIPTS** (Deep Learning Suite for Time Series) library, a comprehensive framework for time-series forecasting developed as part of this project.
+The submodule implements state-of-the-art PyTorch architectures and provides tools for:
-* **Architectures:** Implementation of LSTM and Transformer-based models for time-series forecasting.
+* Training predictive models with various deep learning architectures (LSTM, Transformers)
+* Managing time-series data with controlled categorical features
-* **Workflow:** Handles the specific pre-processing required for high-frequency hourly data, distinct from the daily aggregation pipeline.
+* Handling the specific pre-processing required for high-frequency hourly data
+* Orchestrating training pipelines.

+For detailed documentation on the DSIPTS library, refer to the [submodule repository](https://github.com/FedericoRubbi/DSIPTS).

 ## Data Sources